 June 22nd update on the fight for Bay Area refinery emissions caps:

 What Board objected to is what is politely called the “process,” a relentless series of staff manipulations since the inception of this fight four years ago.
-Board was presented with a total three revisions of numbers since they voted on May 31st to endorse the original cap.
+Board was presented with a total of three revisions of numbers since they voted on May 31st to endorse the original cap.
 The last set of revisions came in at 4 PM the day before the hearing.

 It was a hard-fought game with a tied score—probably the best possible outcome, given the very tough circumstances.